 TBWA\Chiat\Day has a rich history of powerful, ground-breaking, disruptive advertising.
 It was founded in 1968 after a merger between Jay Chiat & Associates and Faust/Day Advertising.
 Guy Day became president over the flip of a coin.
 And that fast and loose attitude has been a calling card of the agency ever since.

-It's not unrealistic to say that it was a commercial that changed the advertising industry forever.
+It's not unrealistic to say that the 1984-themed Super Bowl commercial changed the advertising industry forever.
 It also helped Chiat/Day secure new clients including the mighty Nike, Pizza Hut, and Porsche.
 An impressive roster to say the least.

 In 1997, TBWA\Chiat\Day once again stunned the industry with the Apple "Think Different" ads, and again in 2003 with the "I'm a Mac" powerhouse of a campaign.
 It had many imitators and put Microsoft in the unenviable position of trying to defend itself.

 The Infamous Sign Outside the Building

 While many agencies opt for the traditional signage, an agency with Lee Clow at the helm had to do things differently.
 This is the sign that greets potential new clients and visitors to the agency:

 - "Ad Agency, 2001.
 Anarchists, schmoozers, dictators, grandstanders, purists, malcontents, philosophers, lollygaggers, visionaries, cheerleaders, accountants in gray and yellow structure.
 On loan from The Museum of Contemporary Art, Los Angeles."